Trump says he could do 'a lot more' on China trade - Fox

 The growing trade war prompted the International Monetary Fund on Tuesday to cut its global economic growth forecasts for 2018 and 2019.

-(Reporting by Doina Chiacu and Susan Heavey; editing by Jonathan Oatis)
+(Reporting by Doina Chiacu and Susan Heavey; Additional reporting by Michael Martine; diting by Jonathan Oatis & Shri Navaratnam)